ShingYehGit/WasmSkiaApp/README.md

-The all input components in EditForm should be in active state for inputing.
+All input components in EditForm should be in active state for inputing.
 The JavaScript InterOp does'nt not work to solve the above EditForm There is no documental solution